 - a.
 What is the maximum percent of a family's gross income any family could be charged as a co-payment?
 The maximum percent of a family's gross income paid by families is 14 percent at the exit income range at redetermination, which is 67 percent SMI.
-The percent paid reduces to 11 percent, during the 12-month eligibility period, for families with income above 67 percent SMI and below 85 percent SMI.
-Minnesota will be submitting a waiver for charging more than 7% of a family's gross income, regardless of the number of children participating in CCDF. - b.
-Does the Lead Agency certify that their sliding fee scales are always based on income and family size (regardless of how many different scales they may use)?[x]
-Yes.

-[] No. If no, describ be 2: ----------------------- ---- ---- a.
-Is the sliding fee scale set statewide?
+The percent paid reduces to 11 percent, during the 12-month eligibility period, for families with income above 67 percent SMI and below 85 percent SMI. - b.
+Does the Lead Agency certify that their sliding fee scales are always based on income and family size (regardless of how many different scales they may use)? ☑ Yes. ☑ No. If no, describe: Click or tap here to enter text.
+Sliding fee scale Provide the CCDF co-payments for eligible families in the table(s) below according to family size for one child in care. - a.
+Is the sliding fee scale set statewide? ☑ Yes. ☑ No. If no, describe how the sliding fee scale is set: Click or tap here to enter text. - b.

-3.1.2 Sliding fee scale

-Provide the CCDF co-payments for eligible families in the table(s) below according to family size for one child in care.

-- [ ] No. If no, describe how the sliding fee scale is set: - b.
 Complete the table below.
 If the sliding fee scale is not set statewide, complete the table for the most populous locality: